A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -adic Simpson correspondence for proper rigid-analytic varieties

 \subsection{Cohomological dimension bounds}

-We need to prove that the cohomological dimension bounds of pro-\'etale vector bundles on a rigid space are the same as expected, i.e., twice as the dimension of the rigid space.
+We need to prove that the cohomological dimension bounds of pro-\'etale vector bundles on a rigid-analytic variety are the same as expected, i.e., twice as the dimension of the rigid-analytic variety.
 To this end, we need the following result, which is well-known to experts. \begin{lemma} The presheaf

-sending $Y$ to $\Vect(Y_\proet)$ is a $h$-sheaf. \end{lemma} \begin{proof} By \cite[Theorem 3.5.8]{kedlaya2016relative2}, for any affinoid perfectoid space $X$, the category of pro-\'etale vector bundles on $X$ is equivalent to the category of $v$-vector bundles on $X$.
-Let $Y$ be any rigid space.
+sending $Y$ to $\Vect(Y_\proet)$ is a $\eh$-sheaf. \end{lemma} \begin{proof} By \cite[Theorem 3.5.8]{kedlaya2016relative2}, for any affinoid perfectoid space $X$, the category of pro-\'etale vector bundles on $X$ is equivalent to the category of $v$-vector bundles on $X$.
+Let $Y$ be any rigid-analytic variety.
 Since the affinoid perfectoid objects form a basis for the pro-\'etale site of $Y$ by \cite[Proposition 4.8]{scholze2013adic}, one immediately deduce that the category of pro-\'etale vector bundles on $Y$ is equivalent to the category of $v$-vector bundles on $Y^\diamond$, namely

 Hence the category of pro-\'etale vector bundles satisfies $v$-hyperdescent.
-By \cref{lem. comparison to v-topology}, $v$-topology is finer than $h$-topology, the consequence easily follows. \end{proof}
+By \cref{rem.eh vs v topology}, $v$-topology is finer than $\eh$-topology, the consequence easily follows. \end{proof}

 By (the proof of) the previous lemma, we do not distinguish pro-\'etale vector bundles and $v$-vector bundles in the following.
 Now we get to prove the cohomological bound.
 The following argument was suggested to us by Bogdan Zavyalov.